izumin5210/fail/README.md

 func New(str string) error
 ```

 New returns an error that formats as the given text.
-It also annotates the error with a stack trace from the point it was called
+It also records the stack trace at the point it was called.

 ```go
 func Errorf(format string, args ...interface{}) error